 WHAT’S THE DIFFERENCE BETWEEN DEMENTIA AND ALZHEIMER’S DISEASE?

 Dementia refers to the loss of cognitive functions (thinking, reasoning, the ability to remember) that are severe enough to interfere with daily functioning.
 Dementia itself isn’t a disease, though it often accompanies diseases like Alzheimer’s.
 Dementia is irreversible when caused by disease or certain injuries.
 It may be partially or fully reversible when caused by drugs, alcohol, depression or imbalances in substances such as hormones or vitamins.
 In contrast, Alzheimer’s disease is responsible for 60%-80% of dementia, per WebMD and others.
 It’s a progressive, degenerative brain disease that affects parts of the brain that control thought, memory and language.
 1 in 8 people over age 65 has Alzheimer’s, which affects women more than men.

 IS MEMORY SUPPORT STAFF SPECIALLY TRAINED?

-Yes, those who provide services in this specialized area are people with a knack for working with Memory Support residents.
+Yes, those who provide services in this specialized area are people with a knack for working with Memory Support elders.
 Carefully selected and trained Memory Support staff members are person-centered to a very high degree.
-These caregivers have a certain compassionate temperament, together with exceptional patience, gentleness, and a passion for consistently providing dignified and respectful care to our Memory Support residents and their families.
+These caregivers have a certain compassionate temperament, together with exceptional patience, gentleness, and a passion for consistently providing dignified and respectful care to our Memory Support elders and their families.